vivocha/bot-sdk/README.md

 ##### [IsWriting Message](#iswriting-message)

-An IsWriting Message can be sent by a Bot in a BotResponse to tell/show in the user's chat that the bot is writing/preparing a message.
+An IsWriting Message can be sent by a Bot in a BotResponse to tell/show in the user's chat that the bot is writing/preparing a response.

 The IsWriting Message specific properties are the following (required are in **bold**):